lukaszsienko/phrasal-client/README.md

  -n,--model-name <arg>                  Name of the model.
 Corresponds to
                                         model folder name stored in
                                         models-dir directory.
+ -nth,--nth-goes-to-tuning-set <arg>    Specifies ratio between training
+                                        set and tuning set, created during
+                                        separation of parallel corpus.
+                                        Every n-th sentence pair will go
+                                        to tuning set instead of training
+                                        set.
+Value <= 0 means that all data goes to train set and tuning will be disabled, regardless
+                                        disable-tuning option.
  -s,--run-server <arg>                  Run translation service on
                                         specified port of localhost
                                         machine.
  -t,--run-training                      Run generation of translation
                                         model.
 ```
-Specyfying `--models-dir` and `--model-name` is essential.
+Specifying `--models-dir` and `--model-name` is essential.
 Using these parameters, program will create a path to model folder which is a directory inside `--models-dir` named `--model-name`.
-When training new translation model, folder named `--model-name` will be created inside already-exisiting `--models-dir` directory (see warning below).
+When training new translation model, folder named `--model-name` will be created inside already-existing `--models-dir` directory (see warning below).

 Next, when running model training (`--run-training` option) you have to provide paths to `--foreign-file` as well as `--english-file` of parallel corpus.
 You can optionally provide path to `--english-monolingual-file` in order to enrich english language model.
 When not specified enrich file, then language model will be built only on an english side od parallel corpus.
 Enrich file should be a text file and will be cleaned and tokenized before building language model.

+Program will split parallel corpus into train set and tune set with a split ratio specified using `--nth-goes-to-tuning-set` parameter.
+Default value is 14.
+When specified value is negative or equals zero then all parallel data goes to training set and model tuning will be disabled.

 Default used word alignment software is Berkeley Word Aligner unless you specify `--use-giza-aligner` option.

+After finished building translation model, the program will start model tuning unless `--disable-tuning` option is present.

-After finished buidling translation model you can start translation service working on localhost on specified port using `--run-server port_nr`.
+Finally, you can start translation service working on localhost, on specified port using `--run-server port_nr`.

 2. Examples: